- Removes previous guidance that is conflicting and establishes standard language;

-- Associated with clerical and administrative personnel that are “integral” to the project, and
+- Associated with clerical and administrative personnel that are “integral” to the project.

-- The costs must be included in the project budget, or pre-approved by the agency as direct costs.
+- Included in the project budget, or pre-approved by the agency as direct costs.

-Whether clerical and administrative personnel will be included in the budget will be assessed by SPO.
+Whether clerical and administrative personnel will be included in the budget will be assessed by the Sponsored Programs Office (SPO).
 In general, inclusion as a direct cost for administrative personnel will require that the level of effort required is clearly beyond that normally provided for a project.
 Parameters that might be considered could include the percentage of effort dedicated to the project, the length of time the position will be needed, the role of the individual in the project team, and the potential impact on the team if the position were not filled.

-If a project involves several investigators on an international team and the amount of interaction required among the team is high, a person with specific knowledge of the international regulatory environment, or that has experience with facilitating communications among individuals with diverse languages and backgrounds would clearly be integral to the team, so long as the extent of the work was sufficient to require support on a relatively long-term basis at a substantial level of commitment (say .50 FTE or greater), may be included in the direct costs for the project.
+If a project involves several investigators on an international team – and the amount of interaction required among the team is high – a person with specific knowledge of the international regulatory environment or who has experience with facilitating communications among individuals with diverse languages and backgrounds, may be required.
+If this is the case, so long as the extent of the work was sufficient to require support on a relatively long-term basis at a substantial level of commitment (say .50 FTE or greater), it may be included in the direct costs for the project.
 However, an additional individual that was handling the normal work within the departmental office to support the same project would not qualify.

 The UG sets a standard for funding opportunities to be available to the public for 60 days.
 Federal agencies may receive exceptions from this requirement from the OMB, but no notification can be available for less than 30 days under the new regulations.